SafeExamBrowser/seb-server/docs/monitoring.rst

 To monitor an exam either double-click on the list entry of the exam or select the list entry and use the "Monitoring" action form the right action pane to navigate into the main page of exam monitoring.

-On the the main page of exam monitoring you find a list of all SEB client connections that has been connected to the exam since the exam is running.
-There are some filter switches on the right action pane that may hide some canceled and/or closed SEB connections but you should see at least all active connections instantly.
+On the the main page of exam monitoring you find a heat-map list of all SEB client connections that are connected to the exam since the exam is running.
+There are state filter switches on the right action pane that allows to show/hide SEB client connection of specified states.
+As default you should see at least all active connections instantly.

 .. image:: images/monitoring/examMonitoring.png
     :align: center